DanielRenne/react-media-carousel/README.md

     theme: string ("dark" or "light")
     slideShow: boolean (true will automatically move to next slide in 5000 ms.)
     slideDuration: number (override the default 5000 ms with your own slide duration.)
+    showNextButton: boolean (true will show a Next Button below the story.)
+    nextButton: object (This is a way to override the next button.
+Create a div of 45px to your own style.
+No need to implement on click for next slide.
+Just style the button.)
+    nextButtonText: string (This is a way to override the text of the Next button.
+Maybe for a translation.)

 Slide fields